Assam: Dimasa community demands ban on movie ‘Semkhor’ alleging false portrayal of their customs

 The film directed by Aimee Baruah, who is married to a state minister, won two prizes at the 68th National Film Awards.

-Civil society groups in Haflong town of Assam’s Dima Hasao district on Thursday held a protest rally and submitted a memorandum to President Draupadi Murmu, seeking ban on movie Semkhor for allegedly representing custom, tradition and livelihood of indigenous community Dimasa in a “very wrong way”.
+Civil society groups in Haflong town of Assam’s Dima Hasao district on Thursday held a protest rally and submitted a memorandum to President Droupadi Murmu, seeking ban on movie Semkhor for allegedly representing custom, tradition and livelihood of indigenous community Dimasa in a “very wrong way”.

 The groups have demanded an apology from actor and filmmaker Aimee Baruah, who directed the 2021 film.
 Baruah is married to Assam minister Pijush Hazarika.